menu

 Arona is a tiny borough located in the state of Pennsylvania.
 With a population of 247 people and just one neighborhood, Arona is the 1068th largest community in Pennsylvania.
-Arona has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.
+Much of the housing stock in Arona was built prior to World War II, making it one of the older and more historic boroughs in the country.

 Because occupations involving physical labor dominate the local economy, Arona is generally considered to be a blue-collar town.
 37.95% of the Arona workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Arona is a borough of service providers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Arona who work in food service (15.66%), sales jobs (13.86%), and maintenance occupations (9.04%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 18.67% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 18.67% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 As is often the case in a small borough, Arona doesn't have a public transportation system that people use for their commute.